 Usually the aim of treatment is to control the cancer and treat the symptoms.
-With certain cancers, the aim may be to try to cure the cancer.
+With certain cancers, the aim may be to cure the cancer.

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
-It is often given to shrink and control secondary cancers in the lung or to reduce symptoms.
-The chemotherapy drug you have depends on whether you have had chemotherapy before and how long ago.
-You usually have your treatment in a chemotherapy day unit.
+You usually have it to shrink and control secondary cancers in the lung and to reduce symptoms.
+The chemotherapy drug you have depends on where doctors think the cancer started (the primary cancer), whether you have had chemotherapy before, and how long ago.

 If you have a cancer that relies on hormones to grow, such as breast cancer or prostate cancer, you may have hormonal therapy.
-The type of hormonal therapy you have depends on which hormonal treatments you have already had.
+The type of hormonal therapy you have depends on whether you have already had hormonal treatments.
 There are several different types of hormonal therapy.
-They are usually given as tablets or injections.
+You usually have it as tablets or injections.

 Tumour ablation uses heat or cold to destroy cancer cells.
 Doctors sometimes use it instead of surgery for secondary lung cancer.
 Radiofrequency ablation (RFA) uses heat to destroy cancer cells.
+It may be done under a general anaesthetic or using a local anaesthetic.
 Cryoablation (cryotherapy) is when extreme cold is used to destroy cancer cells.

 You may be offered some treatments as part of a clinical trial.